We are working, throughout the year, to support educators as they incorporate veteran stories into the classroom.

 Want to start an interview day at your school?
 Here is a toolkit to help organize your event.

 Want to start smaller?
 We have a great way to get any student involved.
 Have them watch a veteran interview and complete a TRANSCRIPT.
 The memorial needs volunteers to create transcripts (verbatim scripts of what is said by the interviewer and the veteran) to create subtitles and make the archive a great resource for historians.
-To sign up for a particular veteran, use this FORM to see if he/she is available.
+To start, email us for an assignment.
 Once the transcript is complete, use this FORM to turn in the document.
-You will receive a certificate of appreciation and the most engaged students can earn service hours, t-shirts, and even scholarships!
+It is important to note that the transcript must have time stamps no longer than 30 seconds each to be useful for translation and subtitles.
+Here is the format: